 Sun Tzu reminded us of the importance of analyzing your enemy, understanding your competitor.
 This is crucial in business strategy, as well as in the military.
 Strong businesses put themselves in the shoes of their rivals, and they try to anticipate how those competitors will react.
 And they use that information to help them plot a more effective strategy.

-To Charge, Or Not? — Netflix vs. Blockbuster
+Failed Business Strategy — Netflix vs. Blockbuster

 Let’s think about this in the context of Netflix and Blockbuster.
 Netflix entered the market 1999, confronting the incumbent, Blockbuster.
 Now, Blockbuster had a choice.
 How hard do we fight this new player, or do we accommodate?
 How did that play out in the movie-rental business?
 Well one important factor, one important decision, that the incumbent, Blockbuster, confronted early on was, do we cut our late fees?